Class and Object are two most important concept of Object oriented

 programming language e.g. C++ or Scala.

 On the other hand java.lang.Class and java.lang.Object are part of Java API.
-Along with other OOPS concepts like Abstraction, Encapsulation, Inheritance and Polymorphism, this is also one of the most fundamental of Object-oriented programming (OOPS) which needs to be clearly understood before proceeding into serious application programming.
+Along with other OOPS concepts like Abstraction, Encapsulation, Inheritance and Polymorphism, this is also one of the most fundamental of Object-oriented programming (OOPS) which needs to be clearly understood before proceeding with the serious application programming.

-Without clear understanding of Class and Object you are more prone to make errors, not able to comprehend an already written program and it would be pretty hard for you to find bugs or fix errors or exceptions in Java code.
+Without a clear understanding of Class and Object, you are more prone to make errors, not able to comprehend an already written program and it would be pretty hard for you to find bugs or fix errors or exceptions in Java code.

 On the other hand java.lang.Class and java.lang.Object are part of Java API.
-Along with other OOPS concepts like Abstraction, Encapsulation, Inheritance and Polymorphism, this is also one of the most fundamental of Object-oriented programming (OOPS) which needs to be clearly understood before proceeding into serious application programming.
+Along with other OOPS concepts like Abstraction, Encapsulation, Inheritance and Polymorphism, this is also one of the most fundamental of Object-oriented programming (OOPS) which needs to be clearly understood before proceeding with the serious application programming.

-Without clear understanding of Class and Object you are more prone to make errors, not able to comprehend an already written program and it would be pretty hard for you to find bugs or fix errors or exceptions in Java code.
+Without a clear understanding of Class and Object, you are more prone to make errors, not able to comprehend an already written program and it would be pretty hard for you to find bugs or fix errors or exceptions in Java code.

 Difference between Class vs Object in OOPS and Java

-1) Class is blueprint means you can create different object based on one class
+1) Class is blueprint means you can create different objects based on one class

 considered as object because they are essentially a car but have different size,